Board of Directors

 Driving with her mom through neighboring towns, Sasha saw many toys being disposed of at the curb, and most of them were as good as new.
 It got her thinking about how discarding toys was wasteful and terrible for the environment, and that many children would love to have them.
 As a result of her vision and efforts, Second Chance Toys is now a 501(c)3 nonprofit and tens of thousands of toys have been and continue to be donated to organizations throughout the United States and internationally.

-Because of the uniqueness and dual nature of the program, Sasha's efforts have been featured in numerous newspapers and on television and radio shows, including local ABC and NBC TV news stations, WOR News Talk Radio, NPR, Fox News, and two cover stories in the New Jersey Star Ledger.
+Because of the uniqueness and dual nature of the program, Sasha's efforts have been featured in numerous newspapers and on television and radio shows, including locally on ABC TV and nationally on Good Morning America as well as NBC TV news stations, WOR News Talk Radio, NPR, Fox News, and cover stories in the New Jersey Star Ledger.
 In addition, Sasha has been a featured speaker at the Good and Green Marketing Conference in Chicago regarding the impact of Second Chance Toys on the environment and children.

 Sasha's efforts have been recognized with a President's Volunteer Service Award on behalf of the President's Council on Service and Civic Participation.
 She was a Distinguished Finalist and recipient of the bronze medallion from the 2008 Prudential Spirit of Community Awards for outstanding volunteer work, and she was recognized with a Resolution from the Union County Board of Chosen Freeholders for her work in the community.